Last visit: April 2, 2023

 - Cigar City Brewing (Tampa.
 Acclaimed craft brewery in business since 2007)

-- Cycle Brewing (Nanobrewery about 1 mile east of the stadium in downtown St Pete rated by RateBeer in 2017 as the #5 brewer in the world).
+- Cycle Brewing (Nanobrewery about 1 mile east of the stadium in downtown St Pete rated by RateBeer in 2017 as the #5 brewer in the world.
+While here, you can also walk around the block to St Pete Brewing Company for a nice sudsy afternoon.)

 - Angry Chair (Tampa.
 Arguably, the best brewer in town.
 You can couple it with a stop at nearby 7venth Sun Brewery which was also excellent.
 If you want to make a full day of it and have a driver, 4 miles south of Angry Chair sits 3 more gems: Hidden Springs, Ulele Spring, and Woven Water.)